 - The business case cost model.

-The cost model provides the rules for deciding which costs are relevant for the case.
+The cost model provides the rules for deciding which costs are relevant to the case.

 - The benefits rationale.